kavyasri-12/Vedio_TraslaterApp/README.md

 ## 🛠 Tech Stack

 - 🐍 Python
-- 🧠 `speech_recognition` for audio-to-text
+- 🎙️ `speech_recognition` – to convert audio to text
-- 🌐 `googletrans` for translation
+- 🌍 `deep_translator` – for translating subtitles
+- 🗣️ `gTTS` – Google Text-to-Speech for generating translated audio
+- 🎞️ `moviepy` – for audio extraction from video
+- 🛠️ `ffmpeg` (via `ffmpeg-python`) – to merge video with translated audio
-- 📺 Streamlit for UI
+- 🌐 Streamlit – for building the interactive UI

 ## ▶️ How to Run Locally